-Commercial freight is available on the Esquimalt and Nanaimo Railway (E&N) which runs along the Trans-Canada Highway through Ladysmith.
-The railway line is owned by the Island Corridor Foundation, a charitable organization set up to preserve, own and manage the 234 km rail line.
+Commercial freight had been available on the Esquimalt and Nanaimo Railway (E&N) which runs along the Trans-Canada Highway through Ladysmith.
+In November 2014, SVI freight service suspended service along the entire Duncan to Parksville route following a risk assessment of the track.
+No timeline is known for when service will resume.

-In 2014, the Island Corridor Foundation announced a tentative agreement with VIA Rail to resume passenger rail service, and an added focus on access for passengers to Victoria.
-A \$15 million restoration of the E&N Railway is planned, and passenger rail service is expected to return.
+The railway line is owned by the Island Corridor Foundation (ICF), a charitable organization set up to preserve, own and manage the 234 km rail line.
+In 2014, the ICF announced a tentative agreement with VIA Rail to resume passenger rail service with an added focus on access for passengers to Victoria.
+A \$15 million restoration of the E&N Railway is planned, and passenger rail service is anticipated to return.